johnathanhuutri/CTFWriteup/2022/SVATTT-2022/Convert/README.md

 ![MyStruct.png](images/MyStruct.png)

 Then it execute check_data() with that variable `p`.
-In this function, it will check if the name with some strings and jump to the corresponding function:
+In this function, it will check if the name with some strings are equal and jump to the corresponding function:

 ![check_data.png](images/check_data.png)